 Investments in consolidated subsidiaries are accounted for using the equity method of accounting.
 Under the equity method, the investment in the consolidated subsidiary is carried in the statement of financial position at cost plus post acquisition changes in the Company's share of net assets of the consolidated subsidiary.
 Goodwill relating to a consolidated subsidiary is included in the carrying amount of the investment and is neither amortised nor individually tested for impairment.
 The statement of comprehensive income reflects the share of the results of operations of the consolidated subsidiary.
 Where there has been a change recognised in the other comprehensive income of the consolidated subsidiary, the Company recognises its share of any changes and discloses this, when applicable, in the other comprehensive income.
-Company's share in the changes in the net assets of the consolidated subsidiary, are recognised in equity.
+Company's share in the changes in the net assets of the consolidated subsidiary that are not recognised in profit or loss or other comprehensive income (OCI) of the consolidated subsidiary, are recognised in equity.
 Unrealised gains and losses (unless the transaction provides evidence of the impairment of asset transferred) resulting from transactions between the Company and the consolidated subsidiary are eliminated to the extent of the interest in the consolidated subsidiary.